-The Koleos gets Renault’s R-LINK 2 infotainment system in either seven-inch landscape form or with an 8.7-inch portrait display.
-The latter comes as standard on top-of-the-range Signature Nav models, is pretty to look and simple to use, although you’ll sometimes find its directions hard to follow and it’s frustrating that you have to use it to make minor adjustments to the ventilation system.
+It’s all very smart, too, and the Koleos gets Renault’s R-LINK 2 infotainment system in either seven-inch landscape form or with an 8.7-inch portrait display.
+The latter comes as standard on top-of-the-range models and it’s pretty to look and simple to use, although you’ll sometimes find its directions hard to follow and it’s frustrating that you have to use it to make minor adjustments to the ventilation system.

-Interior quality is a mixed bag.
-There’s stitched, what-appears-to-be leather on the centre consoles grab handles and shiny chrome trim pieces, but the plastics look and feel cheaper than you would get in a Skoda Kodiaq.
-The wood trim fitted to some models is also of questionable authenticity.
+Interior quality is a mixed bag, too.
+Although there is stitched leather on the centre console’s grab handles, as well as shiny chrome trim pieces, the plastics look and feel cheaper than you would get in a Skoda Kodiaq.

-You’ll find the Koleos feels large to drive, though that’s not necessarily a bad thing.
-Unless you’re in town, bumps are ironed out well and the Renault’s cabin isolates you well from noise at high speeds.
-The suspension feels quite soft but body lean is reasonably well contained unless you barrel into corners too enthusiastically.
-A Skoda Kodiaq feels sharper to drive, if that’s what you’re looking for.
+With that in mind, it’s no surprise that the Koleos feels like a large car to drive, but that’s not necessarily a bad thing.
+Unless you’re in town, you’ll only feel the worst bumps, while it’s nice and quiet inside the cabin, even at high speeds.
+The suspension feels quite soft, as you would expect, but the body lean is reasonably well contained unless you’re cornering very quickly.
+Overall, though, a Skoda Kodiaq feels sharper to drive.

-You can choose from two diesel engines.
-The 177hp 2.0-litre model comes as standard with four-wheel drive and is actually pretty handy off-road.
-The same engine can also be specified with CVT automatic gearbox that shifts smoothly and doesn’t cause the annoying drone you get in other gearboxes of its ilk.
+There are just two engines to choose from – both diesel – and the more powerful 177hp 2.0-litre model comes as standard with four-wheel drive, a combination that actually makes the Koleos pretty handy off-road.
+Alternatively, to make life on-road a little easier, the same engine can also be specified with a CVT automatic gearbox that shifts smoothly and doesn’t cause the annoying drone you get in other gearboxes of this type.

-Unless you want four-wheel drive or an auto, though, the 130hp 1.6-litre diesel feels about as quick as the more powerful engine and should return close to 50mpg if driven carefully.
+Overall, though, unless you want four-wheel drive or an automatic, the 130hp 1.6-litre diesel feels pretty much as quick as the more powerful engine in everyday use and should return close to 50mpg if driven carefully.